py2ai/py2ai.github.io/_posts/2021-04-08-PyQt5-GUI-to-load-and-show-SQL-database.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: ssqlgui
-summary:  This tutorial is about using sqlite3 to open, and show the data inside db file
+description:  This tutorial is about using sqlite3 to open, and show the data inside db file
 ---

 Hi friends!
 Hope you are doing great.
 Today's tutorial is simple but interesting because we will see how to use PyQt5 based GUI to display the data.
 In a previous tutorial